Love French Food

 pan bagnat

-A French Fast Food!
+A French Fast Food Sandwich!

-Pan bagnat or Pan bagna as it is sometimes called, is one of the most popular fast foods you can buy in the south of France.
+Pan bagnat recipe, or Pan bagna as it is sometimes called, is one of the most popular fast foods you can buy in the south of France.
 Although the term fast food conjures up images of unhealthy foods, this is, in fact, a truly tasty and healthy snack!
 This delicious food is really the equivalent of taking a hearty French salad recipe like Salade Niçoise or Salade Auvergnate and filling up a bun with it!

 pan bagnat